MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/activate-service.md

 - **If your subscription that includes Azure Rights Management or Azure Information Protection was obtained towards the end of February 2018 or later:** The service is automatically activated for you.
 You do not have to activate the service unless you or another global administrator for your organization deactivated Azure Rights Management.

-- **If you have an Office 365 E3 or Office 365 E5 subscription and it was obtained before or during February 2018:** Starting July 1, 2018, the service is activated for you unless your tenant is opted out from the automatic service update.
-The opt-out can be manual when an administrator runs `Set-IRMConfiguration -AutomaticServiceUpdateEnabled $false`.
-Or the opt-out can be automatic because Microsoft knows from support tickets that you are running Active Directory Rights Management Services.
+- **If you have an Office 365 subscription that includes Azure Rights Management and it was obtained before or during February 2018:** Microsoft is starting to activate the Azure Rights Management service for these Office subscriptions.
+For example, Office 365 E3 and Office 365 E5.
+For these subscriptions, automatic activation is starting to roll out July 1, 2018, and the service will be activated for you unless you run `Set-IRMConfiguration -AutomaticServiceUpdateEnabled $false`.

 - If neither of the subsequent scenarios apply to you, you must manually activate the protection service.